Shao-Group/CircPlex-test/README.md

 # Plot Generation

-For generating plots, use th following command:
+For generating plots, use the following command:
 ```
 python3 scripts/plot.py data/{tissue}/{tissue}_features_A_combined.tsv data/{tissue}/{tissue}_features_AAbar_combined.tsv <output-driectory>
 ```
-Running the above command will generate two PDF files `{tissue}_A_hist.pdf` and `{tissue}_AAbar_hist.pdf` inside `<output-driectory>`
+Running the above command will generate two PDF files `{tissue}_A_hist.pdf` and `{tissue}_AAbar_hist.pdf` inside `<output-directory>`

-# Comparing Overlaps
+# Overlap Comparison

 The cpp file `scripts/compare.cpp` takes as input a BSJ file from the `/data/{tissue}` folder, the isocirc annotaion (isocirc.out) file for the tissue and circBase annotation (bed) file.
-It outputs a file `{prefix}_venn_counts.txt` in the specified output directory that summarizes the overlap counts between CircPlex, isoCirc and circBase.
+An output file `{prefix}_venn_counts.txt` is generated in the specified output directory that summarizes the overlap counts between CircPlex, isoCirc and circBase.
 The `{prefix}` will be automiatically generated based on the input BSJ file.

+To generate isoCirc annotations, download the corresponding long reads data for human testis and brain sampples from GEO accession number: GSE141693.
+Then run the tool isoCirc on the testis and brain reads to get respective isoCirc annotations.
+Note that the isoCirc annotations used in CircPlex evaluation are filtered to remove duplicate BSJs and partial circRNAs.

 ## Install isoCirc

+To install isoCirc [(license)](https://github.com/Xinglab/isoCirc/blob/main/LICENSE), visit (https://github.com/Xinglab/isoCirc).

 ## Download circBase Annotation

-To generate isoCirc annotations, download the corresponding long reads data for human testis and brain sampples from GEO accession number: GSE141693.
-Then run the tool isoCirc on the testis and brain reads to get respective isoCirc annotations.
+The circBase annotation bed file can be downloaded from [here](https://www.circbase.org/cgi-bin/downloads.cgi).

+## Usage
+Compile the `scripts/compare.cpp` file.

 ```
 g++ -O3 scripts/comapre.cpp -o scripts/compare
 ```

+Run the follwoing command.
 ```
-scripts/compare /data/{tissue}/{tissue}_{bsj/cluster}_{A/A_0.1}.tsv <tissue-isocirc-annotation (isocirc.out file)> <circBase-bed-file> <output-directory>
+scripts/compare /data/{tissue}/{tissue}_{bsj/cluster}_{A/A_0.1}.tsv <tissue-isocirc-annotation (filtered isocirc.out file)> <circBase-bed-file> <output-directory>
 ```

+An output file `{tissue}_{bsj/cluster}_{A/A_0.1}_venn_counts.txt` will be generated in the output directory with the overlap information.